MeerTrayed/All_LabVA/tryhackme.md

 Cat aa.png

 View them, seen Leave_me_alone.png isn’t in the correct file format.
-It might be a file disguise an an png image format or hidden text?
+It might be a file disguised as a PNG image or hidden text?

 HexEdit can be used to check and edit the binary header of this file.
 Checking and comparing PNG